 If you are using an agency, view the widest range of properties.
 There will inevitably be much doubling up of properties, with owners putting their properties on the books of as many agents as possible to secure a tenant.
-Check that the property you are considering isn’t on other agents’ books: it might be available at a lower rent.
+Check that the property you are considering isn’t on other agents’ books: it might be available at a lower rent because incorporated fees could vary between agents.
 You can also rent privately, and should look out for signs saying se alquila, which means “for let”.
 Don’t be afraid to ring these numbers thinking the landlord is going to be Spanish.
 Many English owners will use them too because they will be hoping to attract the widest possible range of enquiries, from prospective Spanish tenants as well as English.

-To be fully legal, contracts must be in Spanish, signed by landlord and tenant, and contain ID numbers (NIE for foreigners) of both.
-In theory, rental contracts should be signed before a notary and recorded at the Spanish Land Registry (Registro de la Propiedad), but the reality is often much more informal.
+Legal contracts are signed by landlord and tenant, and contain ID numbers – whether passport, NIE, DNI.
+Strictly speaking, the contracts should also be signed before a notary and registered at the Spanish Land Registry (Registro de la Propiedad), but the reality is often much more informal.
 Along with the contract you should get an inventory of items in the property, and the condition they are in.
 Check these thoroughly, because if there is any discrepancy, it is likely to involve a deduction from your deposit when you leave.
 If there are any marks or damages, particularly if these are not specified in the inventory, take photographs, and resolve the issue as early as possible rather than waiting until you vacate.